Military: 4 dead after Hawaii helicopter crash - NewsBreak

 The incident happened shortly after 10 a.m. on the island of Kauai.
 A spokesperson for the PMRF confirmed there were four fatalities when the civilian contracted helicopter crashed on the northern side of the facility.

-PMRF stated the helicopter was “supporting a training operation,” and it was being operated by Croman Corporation.AT&T has shut down its 3G network to free up space for newer services like 5G
+PMRF stated the helicopter was “supporting a training operation,” and it was being operated by Croman Corporation.Sleet, freezing rain moving across Oklahoma

 It is currently unknown what exactly caused the helicopter to crash.
 Authorities will continue to investigate.